Ad Minoliti

 Ad Minoliti (born in 1980, Buenos Aires, Argentina) is an Argentinian-born visual artist primarily working as painter with an expansive practice on installations, soft sculptures, textiles, and convivial spaces.
 Minoliti's work is based on their readings of feminist and queer theories and the Latin American legacy of abstraction art.
 They have been presenting solo exhibitions in South America as well as in major art institutions in Asia, the United States, and Europe.

 Early life and education

-Ad Minoliti, born in 1980 in the city of Buenos Aires, Argentina, where the artist still lives and works.
+Ad Minoliti was born in 1980 in Buenos Aires, Argentina, where the artist still lives and works.
 Minoliti is the offspring of mother Cecilia Minoliti.
 They identify as non-binary.

 The artist was originally trained in painting at the (2009) in Buenos Aires, before attending the Artistic Research Center of Buenos Aires (Centro de Investigaciones Artísticas) in 2011.
 They founded the group PintorAs (painters), a feminist collective of young Argentinian painters.

 Career and artistic practice

 Minoliti's work investigates 20th-century Latin America’s modern art traditions in abstraction derived from Western art historical trends, particularly Geometric Abstraction.
 Working primarily as a painter, they also produce digital collage, GIFs, animation, sculpture, murals, installation, and participative environments to comment on issues of architecture, space, modernity, identity, and normativity.

 Their bright color paintings and spaces touch on themes of queerness, science fiction, and binary identity in relation to modernism, gender roles, children's play, and the natural world, particularly mushrooms.
 The Grupo Madí and the Asociación Arte Concreto-Invención (AACI) in Argentina has greatly impacted Ad Minoliti's artistic practice.
 According to the artist, they aim to expand society's binary modes of operation via image-making and the creation of new cultural patterns.